 How does ZFS save my bacon and lets me sleep comfortably?

-Deyan Kostov, a QA engineer at Bianor, shares his experience in building a convenient and safe home setup which makes his remote work painless and data protection ensured.
+Deyan Kostov, a QA engineer at Bianor, shares his experience in building a convenient and safe home setup that makes his remote work painless and data protection ensured.

 An IT home office